 Kaiwaka is a small semi-rural town situated 90 minutes north of Auckland and close to both the East and West Coast beaches.
 Kaiwaka School opened in 1870, to cater for a rural population.
 We now serve a diverse population with students coming from farms and lifestyle blocks and others from the township – ‘The Town of Little Lights’ that many travelers see at night as they head north.

 Kaiwaka School is a very special place.
 It is a happy learning community where students, staff and whanau work together to maximize student learning.
-At the beginning of each year the ‘Whole School Camp’ fosters this important relationship.
-Families are welcome in our school and can help in many ways.
+At the beginning of each year the whole school beach day fosters this important relationship.
+Whanau are welcome in our school and can help in many ways.
 Students are welcomed into our school with a powhiri.
-This has become a very special time as it gives both the students and their families a feeling of immediate acceptance and inclusion.
+This has become a special time, as it gives both the students and their whanau a feeling of immediate acceptance and inclusion.

-Approximately 75% of our students participate in this option.
-We have a very strong Kapahaka.
-Their annual performance, at the Kaipara Festival and the end of year prize giving, reflects the dedication given by students and staff during the year and shows the value that we attach to this learning.
+The majority of our students participate in this option.
+We have a strong Kapahaka.
+Their annual performance, at the Kaipara Festival and the end of year prize giving, reflects the dedication given by students and staff during the year and shows the value that we attribute to this learning.